-Lukas Labacher is a fourth year doctoral student at the School of Social Work in the Joint PhD Program in Social Work/Social Policy, and a recent Master of Arts graduate from the Faculty of Education at McGill University.
-As a recipient of a FQRSC Graduate Research Award from the Province of Quebec, his doctoral studies are being co-supervised by Dr. Myriam Denov, James McGill Professor at the School of Social Work, and Dr. Claudia Mitchell, James McGill Professor at the Faculty of Education.
-Alongside his academic studies, Lukas is working as a grants and ethics proposal writer at the Participatory Cultures Laboratory and Project Coordinator of The McGill Institute for Human Development and Well-Being (IHDW).
+Lukas Labacher is in his final year of doctoral studies at the School of Social Work in the Joint PhD Program in Social Work/Social Policy, and a recent Master of Arts graduate from the Faculty of Education at McGill University.
+As a recipient of a FRQSC Graduate Research Award from the Province of Quebec, his doctoral studies are being co-supervised by Dr. Myriam Denov, James McGill Professor at the School of Social Work, and Dr. Claudia Mitchell, James McGill Professor at the Faculty of Education.
+Alongside his academic studies, Lukas is working as a grants and ethics writer and publications editor at the Participatory Cultures Laboratory.

-Stemming from his undergraduate work beginning at The University of Western Ontario (B.A., Honours Psychology), Lukas’ passion is studying how people can influence each other through innovative digital technologies.
-Continuing onwards from his master’s research (M.A., Education) studying how students use mobile phones in South Africa and Canada to facilitate discussions around HIV and AIDS, Lukas is focusing his doctoral studies on learning how cell phones and persuasive technology platforms can be used to prevent sexual violence in metros, trains, and buses in Canada.
+Beginning from his undergraduate studies at The University of Western Ontario (Honours Psychology) on condom self-efficacy, and continuing onwards from his Master’s (Education) work exploring how students in South Africa and Canada use mobile phones and other digital tools to facilitate discussions around HIV and AIDS, Lukas is focusing his doctoral studies learning how digital technologies can be used to interrupt sexual violence in and around public transport spaces and outdoor concert venues in Montreal.

 Labacher, L., & Mitchell, C. (2013).
 Talk or text to tell?
 How young adults in Canada and South Africa prefer to receive STI results, counseling, and treatment updates in a wireless world.
 Journal of Health Communication: International Perspectives, 1-12.
 Available at: http://dx.doi.org/10.1080/10810730.2013.798379